JOHNYXUU/crawl-SourceForge/README.md

 here is the url https://sourceforge.net/directory/language:java/os:linux/

-of course it is undone yet.

-can only crawl for 999 pages yet.
+if you want to use this program,please read tips below:
+1
+        if you want to crawl other categories , just change the url in config.py

+        However,please do not select any selections of translations,

+        because i use it to classfiy those projects

+        if you use selections of translations,this code will turn into error

+2
+        please control the number of projects that in your category

+        the number of projects that in your category is too large,this code will turn into error,too(:)sorry,i am a newbie for python)

+3
         You can now crawl these information (for now):

                 name

                 summary

                 user-ratings : average rating
                                number of stars(1 star  ... and 5 stars)
                                dimensional_ratings

                 Categories(may be none)

                 License(may be none)

                 user_reviews (may be none) :  for each user: user_name
                                               number of stars
                                               review
-                                      number of people thinking it useful
+                                              number of people thinking it useful(may be none)